Copyright © 2026 Michael A. Brown

 (v.30.4).

-there is an opposite and contradictory view, vis. that the Church will
+opposite and contradictory view, vis. that the Church will go through

 confusion in believers’ minds when they read Irenaeus’ work.